ehlesp/smallab-k8s-pve-guide/G039 - Backups 03 ~ Proxmox VE backup job.md

     It includes a table which summarizes the job's results, including backup sizes and partial and total processing time, and also the execution logs for each VM's backup headed by the command used in them.

     > **BEWARE!**
-    > Your email service may treat this message as spam (as it happened to me with Gmail, for instance) so, if you don't see it in your inbox, remember to check in the spam section.
+    > Your email service may treat this message as spam (as it happened to me with GMail, for instance) so, if you don't see it in your inbox, remember to check in the spam section.

     So, how long does this backup job takes?
 As you can see in the captures, in my case it took around 8 minutes and a bit more but, of course, there wasn't that much data to backup to begin with.
 Also, in a more capable hardware, this time might be reduced significantly.